 Located in West Grove, PA, near the heart of the mushroom capital of the world, a startup technology company now approaching its fifth year in operation has taken root and started to grow.
 Not one focused on edible fungi, but on technology refurbishing and recycling.

-Operating out a newly renovated processing facility in West Grove, Sycamore International utilizes a highly customized system to efficiently process a wide array of used technology.
+Operating out of a newly renovated processing facility in West Grove, Sycamore International utilizes a highly customized system to efficiently process a wide array of used technology.
 Sycamore began specializing by servicing both K-12 and higher education institutions, and subsequently expanded to service the healthcare sector, legal sector, data centers and corporations in general.

 What We Do